 engaging with other people face-to-face

 This activity is about how you get on with other people (people you know and people you don't know).
 It includes behaving appropriately with other people and understanding how they behave towards you, including whether severe anxiety or stress stops you from doing this.
+It includes understanding body language and establishing relationships.

 A - Can engage with other people unaided 0